Cirque Productions

 Cirque Productions, also known as Cirque Dreams, is a subsidiary of Cirque du Soleil.

 Originally founded in 1993 by Neil Goldberg and based in Pompano Beach, Florida, Cirque Productions went on to create elaborate stage productions for two Super Bowls, the NBA, Disney, Busch Gardens, Six Flags, Miss Universe, NBC, ABC and CBS as well as for public theatre, Broadway, casinos, tours and corporate events worldwide.

 In 2017, VStar Entertainment Group acquired Cirque Productions.
-VStar Entertainment Group was then acquired by Cirque du Soleil in 2018, bringing Cirque Dreams under the Cirque du Soleil banner.
+VStar Entertainment Group was then acquired by Cirque du Soleil in 2018, bringing Cirque Dreams under the Cirque du Soleil banner, along with other IP assets such as Paw Patrol.

 Productions (abridged)

 Cirque Dreams Jungle Fantasy

 The show opened at the Broadway theatre in 2008.
 The show re-launched on July 27, 2010, at the MGM Grand Theatre at Foxwoods, Connecticut, for a limited engagement starring Debbie Gibson in the title role of Mother Nature.
 In 2013, the show was redesigned into a modern dinner theatre experience in partnership with Norwegian Cruise Line, to perform indefinitely on their new Breakaway sailing year-round from NYC.